WTO negotiations on domestic regulation disciplines

 - not more burdensome than necessary to ensure the quality of the service;

-However, negotiators of the GATS recognized that even if members respect their market access obligations in services sectors and even if they refrain from adopting discriminatory licensing requirements and procedures, qualification requirements and procedures, and technical standards, such measures could nevertheless act as a barrier to trade in services.
-For example, excessively lengthy, complex and intransparant licensing procedures may discourage foreign services providers to seek access to the market of another WTO member.
-Lack of objective and transparent criteria, on the basis of which authorities would grant a qualification, may give rise to hidden protectionism by such authorities.
+In drafting the GATS, negotiators recognized that non-quantitative, non-discriminatory measures relating to licensing and qualification requirements and procedures, and technical standards could also adversely affect trade in services.
+For example, excessively lengthy, complex and opaque licensing procedures may discourage foreign services providers from doing business in the market of another WTO member.
+By the same token, lack of objective and transparent criteria, on the basis of which authorities would grant a qualification, may disguise protectionist intentions.

 Article VI:4 is not intended to start a deregulatory process, but rather to lead to better regulation that has the potential to address and prevent undesirable regulatory practices.
 In more general terms, WTO negotiations on domestic regulation disciplines seek to boost good regulatory practices and to enhance regulatory quality, with a view to boosting economic growth and development.